France beats favourites Spain to host 2018 Ryder Cup

 It will be the first time France has hosted the biennial Europe versus United States match and only the second time to be played on mainland Europe.

 The first was in 1997, when the late Seve Ballesteros captained Europe to a narrow victory at Valderrama in Spain.

-There had been calls to award the event to Spain in honour of the five-time major winner, who was patron of the Madrid bid and died earlier this month after a long battle with cancer.
+There had been calls to award the event to Spain in honour of the five-time major winner, who was patron of the Madrid bid and after a long battle with cancer.

 But the European Tour resisted the emotional pull to select a venue which has hosted 18 of the last 20 French Open tournaments for the 42nd edition of the Ryder Cup, which continues to grow in popularity.

 "France's bid was exceptional.
 They have a first-class tournament venue already built," said European Tour chief executive George O'Grady.